 [Faisal… please.
 Please.
 Be okay.
 Please.]

-He texted back, finally, twenty-six days, twelve hours, fifty-five minutes late.
+He texted back, finally, twenty-six days, twelve hours, fifty-five minutes too late.
 His fingers trembled as he tried to type.
 Adam.
 I’m here.
-I’m so sorry.
+I’m sorry.
 I didn’t have my phone.

 [Where are you????
 I’ll come get you.
 Are you in danger??]

 In Saudi.
 But I’m leaving.
-Right now.
-I have to.
+It’s not safe here.

 He ran, racing across the palace back to his rooms.
-He changed, flinging his thawb across the room and pulling on his suit, the one he’d worn to pick up Adam from the airport.
-He had a single bag, his Quran, and a roomful of memories.
-Did he take anything with him?
+He changed, flinging his thawb and pulling on his suit, the one he’d worn when he last saw Adam.
+Two minutes later, he was ready.
+He had his Quran and a heartful of memories.
+Should he take anything with him?

 No. Not after that video.
 He’d take nothing.